tjhelton/js-sc/scripts/create_asset_array/README.md

 # Create Array Sites
-The purpose of this script is to generate an array of site IDs.
+The purpose of this script is to generate an arry of site IDs.
 This is often helpful when creating bulk randomized inspections, as this array can be input into a script to pre-fill with a random value.
 This script uses SafetyCulture's open API.

 ## Set up:
 Ensure dependencies are installed by running the below command in the directory of the script: